Italy coronavirus death rate slows but studies suggest true tally higher

 New cases rose by almost 4,800 on Wednesday, a sharper spike than in the previous two days, bringing total infections since the outbreak came to light on Feb.
 21 to more than 110,500.

-A national lockdown in place since March 9 was due to expire on Friday, but Health Minister Roberto Speranza told parliament the closures of most businesses and draconian restrictions on movement must remain in place until at least April 13.
+A national lockdown in place since March 9 was due to expire on Friday, but Prime Minister Giuseppe Conte announced the restrictions would remain in place until at least April 13.

-“The numbers tell us we are on the right path but we must be careful not to make mistakes now and indulge in easy optimism that can nullify all our efforts and sacrifices,” he told the upper house Senate.
+“If we stopped respecting the rules, if we decided to relax these rules, all the sacrifices would be in vain,” he told a news conference late on Wednesday.

+He added the government would start softening the measures only with the approval of its scientific advisors, without setting an exact date.

 In the wealthy northern region of Lombardy, the epicentre of the outbreak, the daily tally of new infections jumped 50% compared with the day before, reversing a recent downtrend.

-The daily death toll in the region also grew, while a study suggested the true number of fatalities is far higher than officially registered.
+The daily death toll in the region also grew, and a study suggested the number of fatalities is far higher than officially registered.

 SOME DEATHS NOT COUNTED -STUDY